State of the art or Stand der Technik?

 This is a detailed report (stemming from before the time this website was conceived) demonstrating that dnwe seeks to exclude those seeking to network.
 DNWE prefers unqualified careerists, skilled in intrigue, ignorant of the common rules of decency, to those who perform on the ground and indeed to those who have, demonstrably, undertaken an education in ethics.

-Representatives of the financial services conglomerate Ernst & Young requested an opinion from Cusanus about a third-rate survey (published on first-rate paper) they had undertaken.
-When Cusanus failed to respond, they repeated the request.
+Representatives of the financial services conglomerate Ernst & Young requested from me an opinion about a third-rate survey (published on first-rate paper) they had undertaken.
+When I failed to respond, they repeated the request.
 Among those requesting the opinion was a lady who later became and at the time of writing (8/2012) is still a member of the dnwe board.

-Cusanus was so bold as to submit an opinion, as requested.
-Cusanus argued (conclusively, thinks he, who is not entirely ignorant of finance) that the survey was completely worthless, both in terms of overall design (persons surveyed and manner of questioning) and in terms of its presentation (dishonesty, meaningless sentences).
-Board member Sahr and another dnwe notable did not respond, and Sahr avoided a man-to-woman discussion in Bonn.
+I was so bold as to submit an opinion, as requested.
+I argued (conclusively, I think, as someone who works in finance) that the survey was completely worthless, both in terms of overall design (persons surveyed and manner of questioning) and in terms of its presentation (dishonesty, meaningless sentences).
+Board member Sahr and another dnwe notable did not respond, and Sahr avoided a man-to-woman discussion at a conference in Bonn (I had waited patiently opposite her at a stand-up table for her to finish another conversation, clearly wanting to address her, and she knew who I was, but she left abruptly).
 Details in the German.
 If you are seeking exemplars of pure arrogance untainted by competence, this is one place to look.

 dnwe has a kind of supervisory board, whose duties are of an advisory nature.
 How people get appointed to this body is mysterious.
-Cusanus was somewhat upset to ascertain that one individual, who he had noted at a conference as being particularly imbued with a contemptuous attitude and cynicism towards the public at large, had been selected for membership of this arcane body.
-Vague impressions of discussions a while ago are no basis for impuning people with being disingenuous, so Cusanus wrote to the individual concerned asking for a yes or no answer to a specific challenge.
+I was somewhat upset to ascertain that one individual, who I had noted at a conference as being particularly imbued with a contempt for the public at large, had been selected for membership of this arcane body.
+Vague impressions of discussions a while ago are no basis for impuning people with being disingenuous, so I wrote to the individual concerned asking for a yes or no answer to a specific challenge.
 The media expert failed to reply straight.